stef0u/stef0u.github.io/about/index.md

 layout: page
 title: this->info()
 excerpt: "Who am I?"
+quote: 'An engineer is someone who does precision guesswork based on unreliable data provided by those of questionable knowledge.'
 modified: 2015-12-24T19:44:38.564948-04:00
 image:
   feature: https://c1.staticflickr.com/9/8364/8428513629_ea28a761d8_o.jpg
 ---

-> "An engineer is someone who does precision guesswork based on unreliable data provided by those of questionable knowledge."
+>

 It seems to be an annual tradition where I try to make a website that sees the light of day for part of a year, then it never gets touched again.
 I have good intentions but never got in the habit of updating it regularly to make it a *thing*.
 And in this case, I actually found the toolset I wanted to use, but I find that the underlying tools have been upgraded, breaking my ability to update the site, so that forced me to redo my site for the 8th time